 So what was my biggest mistake in network marketing, after this initial success?

 I became fascinated by SEO (search engine optimization) and the potential for attracting literally hundreds of new prospects for my business every month.
 I set up several websites, applied SEO, and started getting leads daily.
-My opportunity is one where people often search for the product and business by name, so I had a lot of success with this.
+My opportunity at that time was one where people often search for the product and business by name, so I had a lot of success with this.

 My websites were built with the focus on getting prospects to opt-in to a list in order to receive the most detailed information about my business.
 This system worked so beautifully that I began to gradually let the system do the work, and backed off on the personal touch and the interactions with people that had led to my initial successes.